7 superstars who are taking surfing into the future

 Jack Robinson

-But it was a surprise was when Jack finally qualified for the Championship Tour with a reputation as a heavy-water specialist and attained the same level of success in more high performance waves.
-With four Championship Tour wins to his name, an event or two ranked number one in the world and confidence growing by the day, Jack Robinson is the in-form surfer right now, and he's only getting started.
+What was a surprise was when Robinson finally qualified for the Championship Tour with a reputation as a heavy-water specialist and attained the same level of success in smaller, more high-performance waves.
+With four Championship Tour wins to his name, an event or two ranked number one in the world, and his confidence growing by the day, Robinson is the world's in-form surfer right now, and he's only getting started.

 Part of this story